marknotton/craft-plugin-image/README.md

 ## After installation
 When this plugin is installed, an assets field type called "featured image" will be added to the default field types.
+A 'General' asset source is added too, using data from your environmentVariables.

 ## Images